tebelorg/Tist/README.md

 # TA.Gist
-TA.Gist is a PHP template that presents your GitHub gists beautifully
+TA.Gist is a PHP template that displays your GitHub gists as blog posts

 This is a sample raw text gist - http://tebel.sg/gist/contact_virtual_reality